phaniraja-ece/phaniraja-ece.github.io/image2cppand/README.md

 image2cppand is a simple tool to change images into byte arrays (or your array back into an image) for use with (monochrome) displays suchs as OLEDs, like those from Adafruit or Sparkfun.
 While searching for a way to generate these arrays, I mostly found links to a piece of Windows software.

 Alternatively you can also enter a byte array as input to turn it back into an image.
 This might be useful for debugging, or when you want to write the byte array yourself.
-I don't know.
+You can access it by going to [over here](https://phaniraja-ece.github.io/byte2image)

 ### Running the tool
 You can download and view the `index.html` file locally, or visit the online version at https://phaniraja-ece.github.io/image2cppand/